Baar Baar Dekho: Certification issue

-In August 2016, Baar Baar Dekho was granted a U/A certificate by the Central Board of Film Certification (CBFC).
-The examining committee, however, requested the removal of two visuals prior to certification: one depicting an actor wearing a brassiere, and another referencing Savita Bhabhi, a well-known Indian pornographic cartoon character.
+In August 2016, the film was granted a U/A certificate by the Central Board of Film Certification (CBFC).
+However, the examining committee of the board asked the producers to remove two visuals from the film which involved sequences depicting an actor wearing a brassiere and another referencing Savita Bhabhi, a popular Indian pornographic cartoon character.

+Promotion

+Zee Music Company, in its first collaboration with Eros International and Excel Entertainment, and second with Dharma Productions after Shaandaar, released countdown teasers to the song "Kala Chashma", a recreation of the hit Punjabi dance number "Kala Chachma", which was released on 27 July 2016, with the music video announcing the impending release of the trailer.
+Excel Entertainment later uploaded a motion poster revealing the trailer release date and a round table discussion involving Ritesh Sidhwani, Johar, Akhtar, Mehra, Malhotra and Kaif to formally initiate the promotional run, a first-of-its-kind instance in Hindi cinema.

 Reception

 Box office

-Baar Baar Dekho was released in India on 9 September 2016 alongside Freaky Ali.
-On its opening day, the film earned ₹68.1 million, outperforming Freaky Ali which collected ₹25.5 million.
-The film showed slight growth on its second day, earning ₹76.5 million, followed by a decline on its third day with ₹67 million.
-The film's opening weekend totalled ₹211.6 million.

-During the subsequent weekdays, the film added ₹83.4 million, bringing its first-week total to ₹295 million.
-In the following weeks, earnings declined significantly, with second-week collections of ₹17.5 million, followed by ₹600,000 and ₹200,000 in the third and fourth weeks, respectively.
-The film's final domestic net collection stood at ₹312.4 million, with a gross total of ₹433.9 million.
+Baar Baar Dekho released alongside Sohail Khan's sports romantic comedy Freaky Ali and collected ₹68.1 million on its opening day in India beating Freaky Ali's ₹25.5 million.
+On the second day, the film showed growth in its occupancy and collected ₹76.5 million before its breakdown on the third day where it collected ₹67 million and reached the first weekend collection of ₹211.6 million.
+The film then started its break down as it collected ₹83.4 million in the next four days and with that the film made its first collection of ₹295 million.
+In the second week it collected ₹17.5 million and then ₹600 thousand and ₹200 thousand in the third and fourth week, respectively.
+The film's net collection was ₹312.4 million while its grossing in India was ₹433.9 million.

-Internationally, the film performed moderately well, grossing ₹65.4 million from North America, ₹29.9 million from the United Kingdom, and ₹26.7 million from the United Arab Emirates.
-Other notable international figures include ₹5 million from Pakistan, ₹9.1 million from Australia, and ₹2.8 million from New Zealand.
+The film showed impressive grossing internationally collecting ₹65.4 million, ₹29.9 million, and ₹26.7 million from North America (USA & Canada), UK, and UAE, respectively.
+The film also collected ₹5 million from Pakistan, ₹9.1 million from Australia, and ₹2.8 million from New Zealand.